grubwieser/cloud-dataproc/codelabs/spark-hive-k8s-xgboost/README.md

 ## Mortgage dataset

-This dataset is made avaiable by
+The [Mortgage Data dataset](https://rapidsai.github.io/demos/datasets/mortgage-data) used in the demo is made available by NVDIA Rapids.

 ## Clone Repo

-Clone this repo and then change directory
+Clone this repo and then change the directory.

 ```bash
 git clone https://github.com/tfayyaz/cloud-dataproc.git